SparshM8/Farm-Technology/docs/setup.md

 6) Admin access (development)

 Visit `/admin` or use the admin panel in `farm.html`.
-The project supports a development fallback header `X-Admin-Password` for scripts when the frontend is served from a static origin.
+Admin endpoints use session-based authentication via the `/api/admin/login` endpoint.
+There is no longer a header-based `X-Admin-Password` fallback (do not store admin credentials client-side).

 7) Production notes